 Graduate Research Opportunities: Graduate students take on larger and more independent research projects in our group, focusing primarily on the application of synthetic organic and medicinal chemistry to our ongoing drug discovery projects, and interacting with our project collaborators here at SLU and at other universities.
 Grad students also get the opportunity to help mentor undergrads in the lab.
 The lab has ongoing needs for grad students.
 Please note that only students who have applied and been accepted to the graduate program at SLU are eligible for consideration to join the lab.
 For more information about our graduate program, please visit this link.
 You can apply online at this link.

-Post-doctoral Research Opportunities: We have one current opening (posted on June 10, 2022).
-Please apply online at this link.
-Please do not email your application.
+Post-doctoral Research Opportunities: We do not have any current openings for post-doctoral positions.
 At times, we are looking to hire a medicinal chemistry postdoc for our research group.
 We are a team-oriented drug discovery research group.
 This work involves the organic synthesis of new molecular compounds as potential drugs for the treatment of infectious diseases.
 Additional work duties include design of new molecules, data analysis, analytical characterization, purification, maintaining lab equipment, and working with graduate and undergraduate student researchers.
 You will gain experience working with heterocycles in a medicinal chemistry lab environment.
 Requires Ph.D. in organic chemistry or a Ph.D. with at least two years of experience in a synthetic organic chemistry laboratory setting.
 Experience with structure-based drug design is a plus but not required.